About the Priority Services Register

 Similar support services

 Suppliers provide free gas safety checks (e.g. for appliances such as a gas boiler) for homeowners.
 These are available once every 12 months.
-You are eligible for this service if you:
+You are eligible for this service if you get a means-tested benefit and meet one of the following criteria:

 - live alone and are of pensionable age, disabled or chronically sick and live alone.